redux-definitions/redux-definitions/README.md

 // { type: 'notifications/clear' }
 ```

-> Remember:  these are action creators that return an action object, they must be dispatched just like any other actions!
+> ⚠️ Remember that these are action creators.
+The actions must be dispatched just like any other actions!

 For your convenience all actions are also automatically available on the library's `Actions` object:
 ```js
 import { Actions } from 'redux-enterprise'
 ```

-#### Selectors
+### Selectors
 Selectors ([from the ubiquitous reselect library](https://github.com/reactjs/reselect)) are also returned from `defineState`.
 A `Collection` has `all`, `byId`, and `ids`:

 ```js